 This is yet another revision blogpost.
 I might as well prepare for exams this way.

 There are alkanes and alkenes - both hydrocarbons, differing mainly by the bonds that are present.
-Alkanes contain only single bonds, which consist of only sigma bonds that form from the overlapping of the carbon and carbon/hydrogen orbitals.
+Alkanes contain only single bonds, which consist of only sigma bonds that form from the head-on overlapping of the carbon and carbon/hydrogen orbitals.
 Alkenes, on the other hand, contain one C=C double bond, which also has a single pi bond.
-This comes about due to the overlapping of orbitals around this double bond.
+This comes about due to the sideways overlapping of orbitals around this double bond.

 Should you be able to break up these bonds, you can go on to form more complex hydrocarbons - for example, get a halogen atom (like chlorine) in there and you can form a haloalkane or haloalkene.
 Get a hydroxyl group involved and you've got an alcohol, and any further reactions could result in an ester.